App version: 0.1.0

 The Takeaway

-The CARD Act of 2009 established important new protections for credit cardholders, including limitations on fees and interest rate hikes, and helping to safeguard younger consumers.
+The CARD Act of 2009 established important new protections for credit card holders, including limitations on fees and interest rate hikes, and helping to safeguard younger consumers.
 That said, the law does have some shortcomings.
 It’s a smart idea to understand the benefits and limitations of the CARD Act in order to know your rights as a credit card user.
 Choosing the right credit card also requires some research, and Lantern by SoFi can help make the process easier.
-As you’re weighing credit card rates, check out Lantern’s marketplace.
-It has the offers on the best credit cards all in one place so that you can conveniently shop for a card that’s right for you.
+With Lantern by SoFi’s online marketplace, you can compare multiple credit card offers all in one place without making any type of commitment.

 Frequently Asked Questions